This post was inspired by a friend’s comment on the difficulty of clear communication in relationships between men and women.

-When you figure that out, write it down,
+When you figure that out write it down,he said.

 I laughed when you said, “Write it down.”

 You have no idea.
-Behind pages and screens I hide.
-There I find time to distill my unspoken thoughts into carefully honed words.
-The page is a wall, my own personal fortress.
-Here I store the strength to steel myself against misinterpretation or (god forbid) outright rejection.
-The one place I can be truly me, whether anyone else approves or not.
+Behind countless scrawled journals and screens I hide, safe to distill my thoughts into carefully crafted scripts.
+My words form a wall, my own personal fortress – the one place I can be truly me, whether anyone else understands who sits behind it or not.

 With you I force myself to speak, an attempt to be done with hiding.
-This time I will see, hear, know what comes of my words.
-The relationship that cannot bear the weight of them is a mirage, an oasis shimmering in the distance with only the empty promise of connection.
+This time I will see, hear, know what comes of my words in the context of us.
+The relationship that cannot bear the sound of them is a mirage, an oasis shimmering in the distance with only the empty promise of connection.

-words too heavy float like boulders in my mind i fear the fall of their weight on ears too fragile
+words too heavy float like boulders in my mind i fear the weight of their fall on ears too fragile

 Most often the words will not come.
-When they do, the anticipation of possible outcomes catch them in my throat.
+When they do, the anticipation of possible outcomes stop them in my throat.
 I watch you do it too, ill-prepared for the vulnerability that revelation invites.